Interesting2/WineTokenisation-Thesis-Project/README.md

 # Wine Investment Platform with Blockchain Integration

 ## Overview
-This project is part of our thesis work, where we designed and developed a secure platform for trading our platform’s tokens, which can be used to buy and sell wines.
+This project is part of our thesis work (4 developers), where we designed and developed a secure platform for trading our platform’s tokens, which can be used to buy and sell wines.
 This repository contains the frontend codebase that I led and developed.

 ## Table of Contents
 - [Project Description](#project-description)